 Related literature.
 Various recent studies have focused on limit order books.
 Given the complexity of the structure and dynamics of order books, it has been difficult to construct models that are both statistically realistic and amenable to rigorous quantitative analysis.
-Parlour (1998) and Foucault et al. (2005), Rosu (forthcoming) propose equilibrium models of limit order books.
-These models provide interesting insights into the price formation process but contain unobservable parameters that govern agent preferences.
+Parlour (1998), Foucault et al. (2005), and Rosu (2009) propose equilibrium models of limit order books.
+These models provide interesting insights into the price formation process, but contain unobservable parameters that govern agent preferences.
 Thus, they are difficult to estimate and use in applications.
 Some empirical studies on properties of limit order books are Bouchaud et al. (2002), Farmer et al. (2004), and Hollifield et al. (2004).
-These studies provide an extensive list of statistical features of order book dynamics which are challenging to incorporate in a single model.
-Bouchaud et al. (2008), Smith et al. (2003), Bovier et al. (2006), Luckock (2003), and Maslov and Mills (2001) propose stochastic models of order book dynamics in the spirit of the one proposed here but focus on unconditional / steady-state distributions of various quantities rather than the conditional quantities we focus on here.
+These studies provide an extensive list of statistical features of order book dynamics that are challenging to incorporate in a single model.
+Bouchaud et al. (2008), Smith et al. (2003), Bovier et al. (2006), Luckock (2003), and Maslov and Mills (2001) propose stochastic models of order book dynamics in the spirit of the one proposed here, but focus on unconditional/steadystate distributions of various quantities rather than the conditional quantities we focus on here.

-The model proposed here is admittedly simpler in structure than some others existing in the literature: it does not incorporate strategic interaction of traders as in game theoretic approaches Parlour (1998), Foucault et al. (2005) and Rosu (forthcoming), nor does it account for "long memory" features of the order flow as pointed out by Bouchaud et al. (2002) and Bouchaud et al. (2008).
+The model proposed here is admittedly simpler in structure than some others existing in the literature: It does not incorporate strategic interaction of traders as in the gametheoretic approaches of Parlour (1998), Foucault et al. (2005), and Rosu (2009), nor does it account for "long memory" features of the order flow as pointed out by Bouchaud et al. (2002, 2008).
 However, contrarily to these models, it leads to an analytically tractable framework where parameters can be easily estimated from empirical data and various quantities of interest may be computed efficiently.

 Outline.
-The paper is organized as follows. §2 describes a stylized model for the dynamics of a limit order book, where the order flow is described by independent Poisson processes.
-Estimation of model parameters from high-frequency order book time series data is described in §3 and illustrated using data from the Tokyo Stock Exchange.
-In §4 we show how this model can be used to compute conditional probabilities of various types of events relevant for trade execution using Laplace transform methods. §5 explores steady state properties of the model using Monte Carlo simulation and compares conditional probabilities computed by simulation to those computed with the Laplace transform methods presented in §4.
+The paper is organized as follows.
+Section 1 describes a stylized model for the dynamics of a limit order book, where the order flow is described by independent Poisson processes.
+Estimation of model parameters from high-frequency order book time-series data is described in §2 and illustrated using data from the Tokyo Stock Exchange.
+In §3 we show how this model can be used to compute conditional probabilities of various types of events relevant for trade execution using Laplace transform methods.
+Section 4 explores steady-state properties of the model using Monte Carlo simulation, compares conditional probabilities computed by simulation to those computed with the Laplace transform methods presented in §3, and analyzes a high-frequency trading strategy based on our results in §4.3.
+Section 5 concludes.